lvarshini3096/PySpark-Music-Data-Analysis/README.md

 * `listenings.csv`: Contains records of user listening activity (user_id, track, artist, album).
 This file is approximately 1 GB.
 * `genre.csv`: Contains genre information for various artists (artist, genre).

+## Data Source & Citations

+The dataset used in this project is the Million Song Dataset.
+We acknowledge and thank the creators for making this valuable resource available.

+**Publication:**

+Thierry Bertin-Mahieux, Daniel P.W.
+Ellis, Brian Whitman, and Paul Lamere. **The Million Song Dataset**.
+In *Proceedings of the 12th International Society for Music Information Retrieval Conference (ISMIR 2011)*, 2011.

+**Website:**

+Million Song Dataset, official website by Thierry Bertin-Mahieux, available at: http://millionsongdataset.com/

 ## Key Analysis Questions

 This project answers a series of questions to uncover trends in the music listening data: